j-lucas-d/DocString-to-Markdown/README.md

 - Sort functions and classes.
 Difficult because we store objects, not names
 - Find a more elegant solution to displaying docstrings properly with indenting and highlighting
 - Add CLI for exclude
-- Bug: some directories cause program crash
-- Bug: When docs are stored in sub-directory, the link to the Python file doesn't work
 - Added the option of specifying the document filename when -s is used for single mode

 ## Caveats